Metro launched Omaha Rapid Bus Transit (ORBT) service on Nov. 18, 2020 — the most significant mass transit investment this region has seen in decades.

 Bus rapid transit (BRT) provides a premium level of transportation service with articulated buses (that’s the accordion in the middle) in higher-density city corridors, often offering many of the same features as rail transit but with greater flexibility and comparatively lower costs.
 BRT systems have fewer stops, faster service and enhanced reliability compared to local bus service.

 How much does it cost to ride ORBT?

-ORBT will be fare free for the first four months!
+ORBT is in a promotional fare-free period!
 For information on bus fares, please visit our Fares & Passes page.

 What disinfectant does Metro use to clean ORBT buses?